jsga/bundle_notifications/README.rst

 3. Create a custom message
 4. Gather relevant columns and delete intermediate ones

-Finally, we consolidate all the datasets into one.
+Finally, we consolidate all the datasets (one per group) into one.

 Features: Current and future